top of page

 Taoist Tai Chi Practice and Learning Sessions

-Every Tuesday - 1:00pm - Fellowship Hall
+Every Thursday - 10:00am to Noon - Fellowship Hall

 Led by Friends of Taoist Tai Chi, Ottawa